Let's look at the key reasons that are pushing ING Groep N.V. (ING) to new highs

 Sponsored

-Financial Sector giant saw their annual sales slid by -13.70% over the last five years.
-Company’s average yearly earnings per share was noted 92.70% at the time writing.
+Over the past five-year period, the drop rate of yearbook sales for the company of the Financial sector was -13.70%.
+When this article was written, the company’s average yearly earnings per share was at 92.70%.
 With a float of $3.73 billion, this company’s outstanding shares have now reached $3.77 billion.

-The firm has a total of 57000 workers.
-Let’s measure their productivity.
+Considering the fact that the conglomerate employs 57000 people, you should pay attention to its efficiency factor.

 ING Groep N.V.
 (ING) Breakdown of a Key Holders of the stock